depado/articles/pages/qor-admin-tips-and-tricks.md

 `admin` directory.
 I'm assuming you followed the article to this point and have a directory structure with an `admin` directory which holds all the things related to QOR Admin.
-If not, then initialize bindatafs where you like, just remember the path where you initialized it.
+If not, then initialize bindatafs where you like, just remember the path where you did it.

 ```sh
 $ go get -u -f github.com/qor/bindatafs/...